Intervention/docs/image/v4/basics/colors.md

 use Intervention\Image\ImageManager;
 use Intervention\Image\Drivers\Gd\Driver;

-// create new manager instance with desired driver and default blending color
+// create new manager instance with desired driver and default background color
 $manager = ImageManager::usingDriver(Driver::class);

 // read a transparent image